 Participatory Music: All music-making is encouraged & greatly appreciated.
 Bring your instruments, voices, and talents.
 Be the live music & let's celebrate you!
 There will be a quiet time curfew of around 9 pm, because of our neighbors.
 This just means no really loud stuff after that, singing and playing guitar is fine.

-Safe Container: It is essential that everyone attend Orientation which begins Tues. evening.
+Safe Container: It is essential that everyone attend Orientation which begins Weds. evening.
 This puts us all on the same page with our group agreements.

-No Drop In Attendance: everyone who attends camp will be there for the entire camp, (unless they need to leave early), with the exception of the open events.
+No Drop In Attendance: everyone who attends camp will be there for the entire camp, (unless they need to leave early), with the exception of workshop leaders in some cases.

-Local Participants: If you live in the area and wish to sleep at your own home, you may have a discount of $75 on the total camp fee.
-If you want to provide your own food each day, you may have an additional discount of $75.
-Everyone staying at La'akea will participate in the group meals, because we do not have facilities for you to store and prepare food.
+Local Participants: If you live in the area and wish to sleep at your own home, you may have a discount on the total camp fee.
+If you want to provide your own food each day, you may have an additional discount.
+Everyone staying at La'akea will participate in the group meals, because we have limited facilities for you to store and prepare food.

 Early Departure: If you can't stay for the entire time, Hawaii Camp can still be a powerfully transformational experience.
 We understand if you need to leave early, and appreciate the time that you shared with us.

-Before and After Stays: It may be possible to stay a few days after the Camp and Campout.
-If you want to stay at La'akea before the camp, the fee is $50 per person per day, including food.
-We prefer not to have early arrivals.
-After the camp is possible.
-Sometimes we know of cheap rental cars in the area also.
+Before and After Stays: It may be possible to stay a few days after Winter Camp and Afterglow Camp.
+If you want to stay at La'akea before the camp, the fee is $50 per person per day, including food, for a dorm or camping spot.
+More fees apply for cabins and huts.

 Weather: Typically changeable.
 Expect hot to cold and wet to dry.
 Mostly wet.